- December 30, 2016

 How to Ritualize the Passing of the Year and Usher in a New Beginning

 As the year draws to a close and the dawn of 2017 emerges, it is time to reflect.
-I recently looked back at my goals for the year and was surprised to find I had not achieved most of them.
+I recently looked back at my goals for 2016 and was surprised to find I had not achieved most of them.
 Interestingly, none of the amazing and beautiful things I was blessed to be a part of in 2016 were even on the list!

-There is a lesson in this, and it might not be what you expect.
+There is a lesson in this, and it may not be what you expect.
 Had I been operating under the popular paradigm of success, I would have felt disappointed and discouraged that I hadn’t reached my goals.
 In the past, I certainly felt that way.

 But one of the gifts of forgiveness is faith in the unfolding of life as it is.

 All non-forgiveness stems from the same judgment: There is something wrong right now.
 When we become forgiving, however, what we come to see is that this is not possible.
 If something were supposed to be different, it would be.
-The past, from 5 seconds to 50 years ago, lead to “now.”
-To yearn for what happened 5 seconds or 50 years ago to be different is, obviously, a futile use of energy.
+The past, from 5 seconds to 50 years ago, led to “now.”
+To yearn for the past to be different is a futile use of energy.

 Does that mean we have to be content with current circumstances no matter what they are?
 No. It means we begin from a place of acceptance and gratitude for the present gifts, and we move forward with purpose from there.

 Had my originally envisioned goals manifested, I would not be writing this today.
 Had I single-mindedly focused on what I thought I needed, I would have missed a powerful process of creation blossoming before me.

 The following is a ritual known as the burning bowl ceremony in many spiritual communities.
-You can do it in community or by yourself, but greater transformation can be possible when you are witnessing and being witnessed by others with the same intention of release, renewal, and awareness.
+You can do it in a community or by yourself.
+More resonant transformation can be possible when you are witnessing and being witnessed by others with the same intention of release, renewal, and awareness.